 Mrs. Wilkes is on Jones Street, not that far from Forsyth Park.
 Forsyth Park has been inviting Savannah residents and visitors to enjoy green space since the early nineteenth century.
 It’s a fine place for just enjoying the day, and a great place for running, walking, pick up soccer, and having a picnic, too.
 It is the largest green space in Savannah’s historic district.
 The park itself was first laid out in the 1840s and its cast iron fountain dates back to 1858.

 It wouldn’t be a visit to Savannah without music.
 Many genres converge in this port city, from gospel to Gullah, from country to swing to jazz, to folk, to classical to blues.
 You may find all of these — and more variations on these themes– in the city’s pubs, clubs, and bars, but take note that Savannah is also a city of festivals .
 Whenever you visit, there is likely to be one going on, perhaps in one of the city’s many squares.
 Many of these focus on music, and most all others, from book festivals to art to marathons to celebrations of food, include music in one way or another.
 Year round, the Savannah Music Festival partners with area schools to get parents, children, teachers, and musicians connected through their Musical Explorers program.
 In late March and early April the festival itself brings top international musicians who work in the the many stands of music that weave through Savannah’s history to town.
-This year the opening concert will feature two award winning contemporary bluegrass artists.
-More about the 2018 festival to come… and here it is, a preview of what to expect at the Savannah Music Festival 2018, and more on SMF’s education programs, too.
+Here’s a look at highlights of the Savannah Music Festival 2018, and more on SMF’s education programs, too.
+To keep up with what’s coming at the festival each spring, and with festival events through the year, visit the Savannah Music Festival web site.

 Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks.
 You will find links to do that in the sidebar — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.